-The FCA, have become strict in the way that DB transfers are to be dealt with and their rules are incredibly stringent.
+The FCA, have become strict in the way that defined benefit transfers are to be dealt with and their rules are incredibly stringent.
 Having personally been involved in a DB transfer for what is a very small sum of retirement benefit I know personally how strict these rules are and in turn how these rules must have been broken on the large proportion of any transfers that have taken place.

 There are two elements that need to be considered in relation to these transfers from final salary pension scheme run by your employer: